 How could the government add anything to milk without putting it on the label?

-After reading one of the above articles, I headed over to leave a comment for the FDA regarding this proposed legislation, and I stated that it would be wrong to add Nutrasweet to milk without putting it on the label, since some people have adverse reactions to it.
+After reading multiple articles on the topic, I headed over to leave a comment for the FDA regarding this proposed legislation, and I stated that it would be wrong to add Nutrasweet to milk without putting it on the label, since some people have adverse reactions to it.

-Then I started digging around the internet and found the above posts about Nutrasweet and milk were wrong.
+Then I started digging around the internet and found that many of the posts on the internet about this Nutrasweet and milk issue were actually incorrect.

 I felt kind of like a fool.